 Natalia Veselnitskaya has become a prominent figure in the Trump-Russia investigation.
-She is a lawyer and lobbyist against the Magnistsky Act, sanctions which threaten the personal fortunes of numerous oligarchs and reportedly even Putin.
-She represents Prevezon, a real estate company, in a money laundering case and hired Fusion GPS, contractor of Orbis for the Steele Dossier.
+She is a lawyer and lobbyist against the Magnitsky Act, sanctions which threaten the personal fortunes of numerous oligarchs and reportedly even Putin.
+She represents Prevezon Holdings, a real estate company, in a money laundering case and hired Fusion GPS, contractor of Orbis for the Steele Dossier.
 She saw her client Glen Simpson of Fusion GPS over lunch before attending the June 9, 2016, meeting at Trump Tower.
 She tried to recruit one of Switzerland’s top investigators in December 2016, “set up by Russian Deputy Attorney General Saak Albertovich Karapetyan—from the same rogue department that was apparently responsible for offering intel on Hillary Clinton to be shared at the Trump Tower meeting and the Kremlin’s further plots to influence U.S. politics.”
 The Daily Beast

 (CNN)”She’s been called a “Russian government attorney,” a “trusted insider” of the Kremlin, the “go-to lawyer for the Moscow regional government” and an acquaintance of Russia’s powerful prosecutor general.